A young, Black, male college student reads messages on mobile phone.

 • Debts you owe, such as student loans that you’re required to repay

-It's important to check the specific requirements of the credit card issuer, as policies may vary.
+It's important to check the specific income requirement of each credit card issuer, because policies may vary.
 In many cases, card issuers are looking for a stable and regular source of income to assess an applicant's ability to repay credit card balances.
-If you have questions about what qualifies as income on a specific credit card application, customer service is available any time, day or night.1

 Can you apply for a Discover student card with no income?

 Discover offers two credit cards for students, both of which are rewards credit cards that can earn you cash back on your purchases.
-The Discover it® Student Cash Back card lets you earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.And with the Discover it® Student Chrome card, you can earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.3
+The Discover it® Student Cash Back card lets you earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.
+And with the Discover it® Student Chrome card, you can earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus earn unlimited 1% cash back on all other purchases.3

 Do income requirements change for your student credit card after you graduate?

-After you qualify for a student credit card, you’ll be on your way to establishing credit, earning rewards, and more.
+After you qualify for a student credit card, you’ll be on your way to establishing credit, earning cash rewards, and more.
 But what happens when you graduate?
 Some credit card issuers will instantly convert your student credit card to a regular credit card, with no additional income requests or actions taken by you.
 For example, when you graduate, Discover student credit cards automatically get reclassified as regular credit cards with the same bonus structure.

 With responsible use, a student credit card is a useful tool for building a good credit history that will serve you well after you earn your degree.
-Once you learn the types of income that can help you qualify, you can choose the best student credit card for your needs and apply with confidence
+Once you learn the types of income that can help you qualify, you can choose the best student credit card for your needs and apply with confidence.

 Next steps